-MPC Documents is a shortcut to the MPC Documents folder on the internal drive of MPC X, MPC Live or MPC One.
+MPC Documents is a shortcut to the MPC Documents folder on the internal drive of MPC X, MPC Live, MPC Live II or MPC One.

-If you have storage devices connected to USB ports or SD card slot of MPC X, MPC Live, MPC One, or your computer (with MPC Touch), they will appear in this column, as well.
+If you have storage devices connected to USB ports or SD card slot of MPC X, MPC Live, MPC Live II, MPC One, or your computer (with MPC Touch), they will appear in this column, as well.

-Important: MPC X, MPC Live and MPC One support read and write capability for exFAT, FAT32, NTFS, and EXT4 file systems as well as read-only capability for HFS+ file systems.
+Important: MPC hardware supports read and write capability for exFAT, FAT32, NTFS, and EXT4 file systems as well as read-only capability for HFS+ file systems.
 (We recommend using an exFAT file system as it is the most robust one supported by both Windows and macOS.)